hgnzheng/cse15l-lab-reports-wi23/index.md

 # Step 4.
 Log into `ieng6` remote server.
 Now we have done all the preparations and the stopwatch is running.
 We need to open our terminal and log into the `ieng6` remote server to do the rest of the work.

 I typed `ssh cs15lwi23ale@ieng6.ucsd.edu` and then entered my password, and I am logged into the remote server.
-Note: I still need to type my password perhaps because I did not configure `key-gen` on my own computer.
+Note: I still need to type my password perhaps because I did not configure `ssh-keygen` on my own computer.
 I did not need to type the password after configuration in the lab computer.
 Here is a screenshot of my terminal showing I am logged into `ieng6`:
 ![ieng6](step4.png)

 # Step 5.
 Clone my fork of the repository from my Github account.